kyle1320/kylecutler-com-static/README.md

 In development builds, Sass and JS / TS files will include sourcemaps to allow for easier debugging.
 They will also not undergo minification, mostly to reduce build time.

-In production builds, HTML, CSS, and JS files will all undergo minification in order to reduce the output file size.
+In production builds, HTML, CSS, and JS files will all undergo minification in order to reduce the output bundle size.